 Recipe tips and FAQs

-I have shared before our technique for making oven beef jerky without a dehydrator.
-But since my husband makes so much jerky for friends and family, I got tired of the mess he’d make in our oven.
+Since we make so much jerky for friends and family, I got tired of the mess making it in the oven would make.
 We found a fabulous food dehydrator on Craigs List similar to this one and now use it for all of our jerky creations.

 It dehydrates the meat perfectly and quickly – and without the mess!
 Before you dehydrate the beef, you can sprinkle some sumac over the top, as Persian kabob is served with this wonderful tangy spice.
 It is not pictured here in this post, but if you choose to use sumac, sprinkle it before you dehydrate the meat so the spice can stick to it.